-Occupancy and equipment expenses increased \$326 thousand to \$4.5 million during 2017.
-We incurred lease expense of \$265 thousand during 2017 as a result of the sale lease back transactions.
-The increase in occupancy and equipment expenses was mainly due to the rollout of the ITMs during 2016 in our 19 offices and 4 other locations.
-The ITMs, a new, state-of-the-art technology which replaced the Bank's ATMs, help provide additional convenience by providing teller services from 7 AM to 7 PM Monday through Saturday.
+Occupancy and equipment expenses increased \$408 thousand to \$5.2 million during 2018.
+We incurred lease expense of \$450 thousand during 2018 as a result of the sale lease back transactions as compared to \$263 thousand in 2017.
+The increase in lease expense was partially offset by depreciation savings on these properties of \$46 thousand.
+During the year we wrote down obsolete or disposed equipment and software of \$56 thousand along with additional depreciation of \$68 thousand on ITMs as we adjusted the remaining useful lives.
+The increase in ITM depreciation will continue for the foreseeable future.
+Equipment maintenance costs increased \$45 thousand due to the additions of the Oakvale branch office and the Kingsport LPO, coupled with the routine increases of such expenses.
+The new sites accounted for \$26 thousand of the overall increase.
+Our reliance on ITMs, cash recyclers and coin counters to improve the customer experience and create operational efficiencies carries with it the costs related to recurring maintenance and repairs.
+We believe that the ITMs provide additional convenience by offering teller services from 7 AM to 7 PM Monday through Saturday.
 We anticipate the addition of the ITMs will create efficiencies going forward as usage continues to increase.
 In addition, we have been transitioning our bank branches to the universal banker model.
 This model utilizes staff in multiple job functions versus staffing specialized in one area.
 To help accommodate this model, investments in video conferencing, cash recyclers, and other technological tools have been implemented.
 Although costs have increased, as we continue to grow, these costs should remain relatively constant and staffing costs in this area should decline in the future.

-Expenses related to other real estate owned and repossessed assets showed a decline of \$749 thousand, or 34.15%, from \$2.2 million in 2016 to \$1.4 million in 2017.
-OREO decreased in 2017 to \$6.9 million at December 31, 2017 from \$10.7 million at December 31, 2016.
-During 2017 we recorded net OREO writedowns of \$758 thousand compared to \$1.4 million in 2016.
-These writedowns were primarily the result of price reductions and auctions that helped us in being successful in reducing our other real estate owned by \$3.8 million during the year.
-During 2017, we had net losses on the sale of OREO of \$64 thousand compared to net gains of \$221 thousand in 2016.
+Expenses related to other real estate owned and repossessed assets showed a decline of \$418 thousand, or 29.00%, from \$1.4 million in 2017 to \$1.0 million in 2018.
+Foreclosed properties decreased in 2018 to \$5.9 million at December 31, 2018 from \$6.9 million at December 31, 2017.
+During 2018 we recorded net OREO writedowns of \$545 thousand compared to \$758 thousand in 2017.
+These writedowns were primarily the result of price reductions that helped us in securing sales that reduced our other real estate owned by \$922 thousand during the year.
+During 2018, we had net losses on the sale of OREO of \$135 thousand compared to \$64 thousand in 2017.
+Based on the reduced level of other real estate owned, we expect that costs related to holding and disposing of these properties will decrease in 2019 and future periods.